dmentipl/plonk/docs/source/overview.rst

     >>> prefix = 'disc'
     >>> sim = plonk.load_sim(prefix=prefix)

-Each of the snapshots are available via :py:attr:`snaps` as a list.
+Each of the snapshots are available via :attr:`~Simulation.snaps` as a list.
 We can get the first five snapshots with the following.

 .. code-block:: pycon